Wednesday, December 21, 2011

 by CHRISTINA on FEBRUARY 13, 2008

 The reasons for eating breakfast far outweigh the time saved walking out the door on an empty stomach.
-My recent after adding this simple habit got me curious about the benefits of eating breakfast.
+My recent 5 pound weight loss after adding this simple habit got me curious about the benefits of eating breakfast.

 Breakfast is simply ‘breaking the fast’.
 We have not eaten since evening and expect our body to be fueled and blood sugar to be replenished for the day without food is unrealistic.
 Think of your stomach like the gas tank of your car.
 You put gas in the tank of you car so that it runs, why wouldn’t you do this for your body?
 Think of it as a ‘jump start’.